-Veterinary Authorities should require the presentation of an international veterinary certificate attesting that the animals:
+Veterinary Authorities should require the presentation of an international veterinary certificate attesting that the equid:

-- 1) showed no clinical sign of glanders on the day of shipment; - 2) were kept for the six months prior to shipment in an establishment where no case of glanders was reported during that period; - 3) were subjected to a test as prescribed in the Terrestrial Manual for glanders with negative results, during the 30 days prior to shipment.
+- 1) showed no clinical signs of infection with B. mallei on the day of shipment; - 2) was kept for six months prior to shipment, or since birth, in an establishment where no case of infection with B. mallei was reported during the 12 months prior to shipment; - 3) was isolated for at least 30 days prior to shipment, and during that time was subjected to a test for infection with B. mallei with negative result carried out on two samples taken 21 to 30 days apart.